jitsi/jitsi-meet/README.md

 Installing Jitsi Meet is quite a simple experience.
 For Debian-based systems, we recommend following the [quick-install](https://github.com/jitsi/jitsi-meet/blob/master/doc/quick-install.md) document, which uses the package system.

-For other systems, or if you wish to install all components manually, see the [detailed installation instructions](https://github.com/jitsi/jitsi-meet/blob/master/doc/manual-install.md).
+For other systems, or if you wish to install all components manually, see the [detailed manual installation instructions](https://github.com/jitsi/jitsi-meet/blob/master/doc/manual-install.md).

 ## Building the sources